MPWilkins/I-Am-Thankful/README.md

 # I-Am-Thankful

-I Am Thankful is a online gratitude journal in which individuals can, at any time, login either mobile or from a computer and enter what they are thankful for in the day.
+I Am Thankful is an online gratitude journal in which individuals can, at any time, log in either mobile or from a computer and enter what they are thankful for in the day.